-If a shareholder holds more than 90% of the shares of a company and a corresponding proportion of the voting rights, such shareholder may compulsorily acquire the shares of all remaining shareholders (squeezeout).
-The remaining shareholders shall in such case be required to transfer their shares to the majority shareholder within a period of four weeks.
-If the redemption price cannot be agreed upon, the redemption price must be determined by independent experts appointed by the court of the jurisdiction of the company's registered office.
+If a shareholder holds more than 90% of the shares of a company and a corresponding share of the votes, such a shareholder may demand that the other shareholders have their shares redeemed by that shareholder (squeeze-out).
+The remaining shareholders shall, in such cases, transfer their shares to the majority shareholder within a period of four weeks.
+If the redemption price cannot be agreed upon, the redemption price must be determined by an independent expert appointed by the court of the jurisdiction of the company's registered office.
+If the redemption is executed in connection with a voluntary or public takeover, certain minority protection rules must be observed.

-If a single shareholder holds more than 90% of the share capital of the company and a corresponding share of the votes, each minority shareholder of the company may in such case demand to have its shares redeemed by the majority shareholder.
-Moreover, the Articles can contain provisions pursuant to which a shareholder can be required to have its shares to be redeemed.
+If a shareholder holds more than 90% of the share capital of the company and a corresponding share of the votes, each minority shareholder of the company may demand redemption by that shareholder.